Cut onboarding time

 Be Honest About Your Skills and Interests

 The key to a successful career change is honesty.
 This is a decision that could affect the rest of your life, for better or worse, so you need to start by taking a hard look at your passions, values, and abilities.
 Examine your previous positions, volunteer work, projects, and professions to find out what activities and skills you prefer.
 Check to see if your fundamental values and talents are being met in your current job.
-You can utilize free online tools to help you evaluate your job options.
+You can utilize free online tools to help you evaluate your career options and potential paths for career progression.

-It is also important that you are honest about any limitations that will make it difficult for you to land a job in a new company or industry.
-Is there a technical skills gap you will have to overcome, how big is it, and what are the time and financial costs involved? does the industry in which you would like to work exist in the city, region or even country you currently live?
-If not, are you willing to move away from friends and family to chase your dreams and, if you are, what effects will this have on your significant other and/or children?
+It's also important that you're honest about any limitations that will make it difficult for you to land a job in a new company or industry.
+Is there a technical skills gap you will have to overcome through skill acquisition?
+How big is it, and what are the time and financial costs involved?
+Does the industry in which you would like to work exist in the city, region, or even country you currently live in?
+If not, are you willing to move away from friends and family to chase your dreams, and if you are, what effects will this have on your significant other and/or children?
+Additionally, consider factors like the possibility of remote work or flexible scheduling in your new career, as these can significantly impact your work-life balance and job satisfaction.

 Build a Network in Your New Industry